 In 2019, as part of the optimization of FP services in the UHC scheme, the Ministry of Health, BKKBN and other related stakeholders held series of discussions for establishing implementation management ("Manlak") guidelines for family planning benefit in the UHC scheme.
-The guidelines development process is currently ongoing, and will be comprehensive since it not only covers family planning but also other medical services.
+A final round of discussion was held in July 2020 where the FP guidelines were approved and passed onto the legal division for legal review process.